Lab-ICN/aireen-iot/README.md

 | A0 (GPIO 2) | LDR sensor secondary pin |
 | A1 (GPIO 4) | TDS sensor signal pin |

+## Software Dependencies
+This code is using some third party libraries provided by Arduino, such as follows.
+- `PubSubClient.h` for MQTT client implementation

 ## Future Works
 - [x] Interfacing LDR sensor
 - [x] Interfacing TDS sensor